python/devguide/internals/garbage-collector.rst

 The content of these generations can be examined using the ``gc.get_objects(generation=NUM)`` function and collections can be triggered specifically in a generation by calling ``gc.collect(generation=NUM)``.
+Prior to 3.13, there we three generations.
+For that reason the young generation is generation 0, but the old generation is generation 2.

+For compatibility, ``gc.get_objects()`` pretends there is a generation 1, but it is always empty.

 .. code-block:: python